broadinstitute/rawls/README.md

 6. Now surf to http://localhost:8080/ to visit the Swagger interface for your local server.
 7. "Try it out!" to your heart's content.

+In chrome, navigate to http://localhost:8080 then enter this into the address bar: javascript:document.cookie="iPlanetDirectoryPro=myCookieValue"

 ### The workspace model

 ### The graph DB backend